Reuben-Brewer/ZEDasHandController_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_ZEDasHandController_ReubenPython2and3Class.txt

 ZEDminiAsHandController_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['MyPlotterPureTkinterStandAloneProcess_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class']
 ZEDminiAsHandController_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['future.builtins', 'numpy', 'pexpect', 'psutil']
 ZEDminiAsHandController_ReubenPython2and3Class, ListOfModuleDependencies_All: ['future.builtins', 'LowPassFilter_ReubenPython2and3Class', 'MyPlotterPureTkinterStandAloneProcess_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class', 'numpy', 'pexpect', 'psutil', 'pyzed.sl', 'scipy.spatial.transform']

+#### Install pyzed module
+Ubuntu: cd "/usr/local/zed/"

+Windows: cd "C:\Program Files (x86)\ZED SDK\"
+#Make sure you have admin access to run it in the Program Files folder, otherwise, you will have a Permission denied error.
+#You can still copy the file into another location to run it without permissions.

+python get_python_api.py
+####

 #########################################################